 Step 6.
 Identify the Change Control Procedures

 No template will fit every project.
 You must edit the Project Management Plan template to fit the needs of the project.
 Once the Project Management Plan is approved, it serves as a baseline for making comparisons between the Plan and the actual results.
-For this reason, the Project Management Plan must not be changed without proper authorization.
+For this reason, the approved Project Management Plan must not be changed without proper authorization.
 In other words, change must be controlled.

 (Note that The Practitioner’s Book of Project Management Templates, contains a template for every subsidiary management plan and project document that is identified in the Project Management Plan template.)